wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 Tags: mobiloud, push, notifications, mobile, mobile app, native app, web app, iphone, ipad, iphone app, ipad app, android, tablet, windows mobile, mobile web, HTML5, mobile site, mobile plugin, wordpress mobile, admob, adsense, mobile theme, mobile template, mobile website, mobile theme, responsive, wptouch, ios app, app
 Requires at least: 3.2
 Tested up to: 4.0
-Stable tag: 2.3.10
+Stable tag: 3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The simple and professional solution to build your own native mobile apps.
-Takes just minutes and no coding.

 == Description ==

-**Mobiloud is a premium WordPress plugin that allows publishers and bloggers to turn their WordPress site into a beautifully stylish mobile app.
-Mobiloud simply converts your website into a fully functional, native mobile app.
-Every piece of content you publish, every page, and every post (including custom post types) is accessible from within the app.**
+**Mobiloud is a premium (paid) WordPress plugin that allows publishers and bloggers to turn their WordPress site into a beautifully stylish mobile app.
+Mobiloud simply converts your website into a fully functional, fully native mobile app.**

 Smartphone users (there's 1.8 billion of them worldwide!) spend **80% of their time on their devices using apps**.
 If you don't have an app to complement your web presence, you're missing on a huge opportunity to reach new and existing readers and customers.